-What is a Roth IRA?
+What Is a Roth IRA?

 Dividends are not taxed.
 Earnings are tax-free.
 Quite simply, once your money is in a Roth account, it will never be taxed again.
 Sure, the tax laws could change, but any proposal that resulted in double taxation of Roth money would be extremely unpopular and unlikely to gain real traction.

-What is a Taxable Account?
+What Is a Taxable Account?

 When you buy mutual funds, ETFs, or individual stocks or bonds outside of your tax-advantaged retirement accounts with your own hard-earned after-tax dollars, they will reside in a plain old brokerage account.
+This type of non-qualified (non-tax-advantaged account) is commonly referred to as a taxable account.
+While specifics may change based on your individual situation, a general rule of thumb is to take advantage of any tax-advantaged accounts before investing money in a taxable account.

 How a Taxable Account Can Behave Like a Roth IRA